 Highball cocktails have their own glass design.
 The Highball glass is slim and tall, containing between 8 and 12oz.

-As the name signifies, it's higher than an old fashioned glass (lowball glass) and a bit wider than the super-slim collins glass.
+As the name signifies, it's higher than an Old Fashioned glass (also called lowball glass) and a bit wider than the super-slim collins glass.

-Often Highball cocktails are served in this typical glass.
+Often Highball cocktails are served in this distinctive glass.
 However, some more popular Highballs have their own signature cups or glasses.
+Two well-known examples are the copper mugs for Mules cocktails and the Gin & Tonic glasses.

 History of the Highball cocktail